paius1/pia-foss-connman-connect/README.md

-  Predefined variables for the pia-foss manual connections scripts saved to:  /path/to/these/scripts/.env without these the pia-foss/manual-connections scripts run interactively and the unit will fail
+  Predefined variables for the pia-foss manual connections scripts saved to:  /path/to/these/scripts/.env
+  Without these the scripts run interactively and the unit will fail.

-  minimum file
+# minimum file
                PIA_USER=pXXXXXXX
                PIA_PASS=p45sw0rdxx
                PIA_PF='true|false'
                PIA_DNS='true|false'
-               AUTOCONNECT='false' # if this is set 'true' PREFERRED_REGION is ignored
+               AUTOCONNECT='false' # if set 'true' PREFERRED_REGION is ignored
-                                   # the script must run through all available servers
+                                   # and the script must run thru all available servers
-                      # OR         # which takes a long... long... time
+                      # OR         # and takes a long... long... time
                PREFERRED_REGION='aus_perth'
-                                # [PIA_PF='true|false' /path/to/scripts/get_region.sh]
+                                # run PIA_PF='true|false' /path/to/scripts/get_region.sh
                                 # for valid options
-  optional: these are not part of pia-foss, and must be exported
+# optional: these are not part of pia-foss, and must be exported
-               export CONNMAN_CONNECT='true' overcomes AUTOCONNECT's limitation,
+               #export CONNMAN_CONNECT='true' # overcomes AUTOCONNECT's limitation,
-                                             and set in service unit
+                                             # and is set in service unit
-               export MY_FIREWALL=/path/to/normal/iptables-save.file
+               #export MY_FIREWALL=/path/to/normal/iptables-save.file
-               export WG_FIREWALL=/path/to/wireguard/iptables-save.file
+               #export WG_FIREWALL=/path/to/wireguard/iptables-save.file

-  Edit service file and replace /path/to/scripts with your actual path to scripts Edit pre_up.sh post_up.sh and shutdown.sh to suit your needs.
+  Edit: service file Replace /path/to/scripts with the actual path to scripts Edit pre_up.sh , e.g. stop vpn dependent applications (transmission anyone)
+       post_up.sh
+       shutdown.sh

   Copy pia-wireguard.service to /storage/.config/system.d/
     systemctl daemon-reload